ch4dwick/autoortho-scenery/README.md

 This and hotbso's script are I/O intensive, avoid using this on a hard drive if possibe, otherwise, it would take you not only hours but days to complete an entire region's workflow.

-During my tests, this script was used WSL on Windows 11 to build the tiles.
+During my tests to build the tiles, this script used WSL on Windows 11.
 While ao-scenery performed significantly faster, hotbso's script was dismally slow.
 If you are experiencing this, I recommend you move the results outside of WSL and run the Windows version of hotbso' script.
 Details on what to copy are defined [here](https://github.com/ch4dwick/autoortho-scenery/blob/11090ca6f77413d789cc69b27e70f495d6a44506/Makefile.tiles#L100).

 # Download recovery